 - Improves customer experience

-With all these benefits and amazing use cases of digital signage, you’re probably ready to whip out your wallet.
-It’s important, however, to understand which solution is the right fit for your business.
+With all these benefits and special wear digital signage, you’re probably ready to whip out your wallet.
+It’s essential, however, to understand which solution is the right fit for your business.

 1. Aligns with the brand

 Digital signage is used across all industries, from healthcare to restaurants.
 You need a solution specifically designed for retailers.
 Even within this niche, there are solutions catering to smaller retailers (like Yodeck) and those that entertain enterprise brands (like Spectrio).